huyvo1428/Lapdog_GIT/00_README.txt

 Matlab code to grind a LAP PDS Calibrated archive, generating a full Derived archive.

-two modes of executions: main.m or lapdog.m (for script execution)
+There are two modes of execution: main.m or lapdog.m (for script execution)

 Outdated info: